cuongpiger/OpenCV_by_Example/Chapter 02. An Introduction to the Basics of OpenCV/readme.md

 ```
 ![](./images/02_00.png)

-# 2.8.
-Other basic object types
+# 2.10.
+Basic data persistence and storage
-## 2.8.1.
-The vec object type
+## 2.10.1.
+Writing to a file storage